 I like many other study exchange students, wasn’t prepared for my study exchange.
 Back in 2013, I flew out to Singapore for seven months and studied at the National University of Singapore.
 While I had done a little research on Google I didn’t really know that much about the country.
 I was flying abroad blindfolded with no plans for what I wanted to do while I was in Asia.
 I was blessed enough to meet people who pushed me to go on trips.

 Created a list of things to do in Singapore

 I know I mentioned earlier, doing a bit of research on Google, but my research was limited.
-I had heard that Singapore had a number of laws and was a lot stricter than the UK so I made sure to memorise all the laws.
+I had heard that Singapore had a number of laws and was a lot stricter than the UK.
+This scared me to memorise all the laws.
 Things like not bringing chewing gum or eating on public transport where things to note.
 I spent ages going on about the injustice of not being able to have chewing gum that I didn’t make time to think of the things I could do whilst living in Singapore.

-Don’t get me wrong the first month or so I did the Singapore Sling, ate some amazing street food and when my family came down, I went to the Singapore Zoo, but I wish I did more.
+Don’t get me wrong.
+The first month or so I did the Singapore Sling, ate some amazing street food.
+And when my family came down, I went to the Singapore Zoo.
+I still wish I did more.
 I recently went back to Singapore this year and realised how much more of the country I could have explored.
 Taking the time out to read up on some blogs may have helped me see such a beautiful country.

 Here are a few things I wish I considered before moving to Singapore: